rdinch/MathResourceStudio-Help/docs/exercise-sets/Tables and Drills/circle-drill-division.md

 ## Target Number

-Locked

 Check this option to lock the target numbers at their current values.
 When locked, generating new vales or changes to Range or Distribution will have no effect on the target numbers.

-## Change the range of values
+### Change the range of values for the target number

 To achieve values within a set range, set the the high end of the range and the low end of the range.